ChompChompDead/ChompBot/README.md

 When it is done installing, you should see the command prompt is now clear and nothing is installing anymore.
 Now, simply run `node index.js` or `node .` to run the bot.

+## You are done!
+Congrats if you actually followed this trash tutorial.
+Good job to you!
+You can change the code, or just do anything with it.
+Have fun!